Senior Optical Assistants Course (Level 4 Diploma)

 Year 2 Examinations

-- Written papers on Unit 5 and a further two optional units
+- Written papers on Unit 5 and a further pathway units

 - Practical assessment (Unit 12)